titaniummachine1/AIGamePyLibrary/README.md

 <details>
 <summary><strong>AIALander - Survival</strong></summary>

-**Description:** Nodes for the AIALander Survival game mode.
-Control Aialander characters with pathfinding, states, emotes, and survival-specific data access.
+**Description:** Nodes for the Survival game.
+The SurvivalController is the required destination to control a single 3d character.
+ConstructSurvivalProperties sets that character's aesthetic.

 <details>
 <summary>Controller & Properties</summary>